 Current Open and Closed Waters for the Spiny Lobster Fishery Current fishery closure and health advisory information due to domoic acid

-If you're not fishing for spiny lobster, you do not need to purchase a spiny lobster report card.
+You do not need to purchase a spiny lobster report card if you are not fishing for lobster.
 By the same token, if you catch spiny lobster while fishing for rock crab, you cannot keep spiny lobster if you do not have a spiny lobster report card in your possession.

 Until you get the lobster home, your son will need to be in the immediate vicinity of his catch, so that if a warden stops you, your son's spiny lobster can be attributed to him via his spiny lobster report card (he must carry his report card).
 As long as you're together, there's nothing wrong with carrying his lobster for him.